MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

 }
 ```

-## Test the resource
+## Test the Resource

-After saving the class and manifest files in the folder structure as described earlier, you can
+After saving the class and manifest files in the folder structure described earlier, you can create
-create a configuration that uses the new resource.
-The following configuration checks to see
+a DSC Configuration that uses the new DSC Resource.
+The following `Configuration` checks to see
 whether the file at `/tmp/test.txt` exists and if the contents match the string provided by the
-property 'Content'.
+property **Content**.
 If not, the entire file is written.

 ```powershell
 configuration MyConfig {